pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

 Tony Chu

 #### 2014-07-21 20:43:45 - ptmcg
-When you call parseString, add the parameter parseAll=True - this will require that the grammar match the entire input string.
+When you call parseString, add the parameter `parseAll=True` - this will require that the grammar match the entire input string.
 #### 2014-07-22 02:15:12 - tony_chu
 Thanks
 #### 2014-07-22 02:24:12 - tony_chu
-Yeah! it work perfect after I add the parameter parseAll=True.
+Yeah! it work perfect after I add the parameter `parseAll=True`.
 And thanks for developed the pyparsing as it did help me a lot of effort in my projects.
 #### 2014-07-22 05:25:21 - ptmcg
 Glad it has worked out for you - best of luck in your pyparsing efforts!
 #### 2014-07-23 12:54:15 - tony_chu